sudheesh001/Course-Downloader/README.md

 See the mechanize library attached as a folder with this repo.
 Install it.
 Follow these steps for it.

-In case you are using the library attached in the mechanize folder with this code distribution.
+In case you are using the library attached in the mechanize folder with this code distribution.<br>
 [1] Do ```python setup.py install```

 In case you wish to install mechanize to your shell so that you can use it in projects later.
-Go ahead.
+Go ahead.<br>
 [1] Install pip.<br>
 [2] Do ```pip install mechanize```<br>
 [3] You can get pip from http://www.pip-installer.org/en/latest/ <br>